sidewalkends/sidewalkends.github.io/resume/index.md

 ### <span>Corporate Operations Engineer, Google</span> <span>(12/2016 - 08/2021)</span>

 * Support Team subject matter expert and global escalation point for Linux and Accessibility-related issues.
+* Created, led, and facilitated a week-long global cross-team Linux training curriculum for internal support residents.
+Trained additional facilitators to ensure instructor coverage and availability.
 * Developed and maintained globally utilized Linux support tools, training, and documentation.
 * Developed and deployed Linux support and Accessibility improvements.
 * Developed and led multiple global internal Linux Platform and Linux Professional Institute Certification (LPIC) training curriculums.
 * Led formation of a support escalation and advocacy team for Accessibility.
-* Mentored and Trained new teammates.
+* Mentored and trained new teammates.
 * Advocated for and led global morale and well-being improvement projects and initiatives.

 ### <span>Corporate Engineering Support Technician, Google</span> <span>(01/2015 - 12/2016)</span>